qlhlduan/SPDE-DNS/README.md

 1. Run `requirements.R` to install the required packages.
 2. Run `data_processing.R` to download and process the data.
 3. Run `model_fitting.R` to fit the models (this may take a long time).
-4. Use the functions in `forecasting.R` and `economic_value.R` to reproduce the forecasting and economic value results.
+4. Use the functions in `economic_value.R` to reproduce the economic value results.

 ## Note